 You will get help and support from the business case to measure the benefits realized during project implementation.
 Additionally, some organizations make the mistake of focusing on buying a BPM tool first rather than clarifying the need for such an initiative from a business improvement perspective.

 BPM is a management layer on top of existing IT applications and infrastructure.
-Without proper business justification for the purpose of the project, the tool may not cater to the business needs and requirements in the first place.
+Without a proper business justification for the purpose of the project, the tool may not cater to the business needs and requirements in the first place.

 3. Not Investing in Staff